Skip to main content

 Nagios check_http notes for practical HTTPS monitoring

-• Use the real hostname, especially on shared or virtual-hosted servers.
+• Use the real hostname with -H, especially on shared hosting, CDNs, reverse proxies, and virtual hosts.

-• Prefer a stable path such as /health, /status, or /login over a noisy home page if you control the application.
+• Check a stable path such as /health, /status, /login, or another controlled endpoint instead of a noisy home page when you can.

 /usr/local/nagios/libexec/check_http -H example.com -u /health --ssl --string 'ok' -w 3 -c 8